spring-attic/spring-mobile-samples/README.md

 # Spring Mobile Samples

-[Spring Mobile] is an extension to [Spring MVC] that aims to simplify the development of mobile web applications.
+[Spring Mobile] is an extension to the popular web framework [Spring MVC], that aims to simplify the development of mobile web applications.
 This repository contains sample projects illustrating usage of Spring Mobile.
 See [Spring Mobile on GitHub] for more information about building from source.

 ## Sample Applications

 The following sample applications demonstrate the capabilities of [Spring Mobile] for server-side device detection and handling.
 See the README within each sample project for more information and additional instructions.

-* [lite-device-resolver] - illustrates DeviceResolver functionality and usage.
+ - [lite-device-resolver] - illustrates DeviceResolver functionality and usage

-* [lite-device-resolver-xml] - illustrates DeviceResolver functionality and usage.
+ - [lite-device-resolver-xml] - example using XML based configuration, illustrates DeviceResolver functionality and usage

-* [lite-site-preference-handler] - illustrates SitePreferenceHandler functionality.
+ - [lite-site-preference-handler] - illustrates SitePreferenceHandler functionality

-* [lite-site-switcher-handler] - illustrates SiteSwitcherHandler functionality.
+ - [lite-site-switcher-handler] - illustrates SiteSwitcherHandler functionality

-* [lite-device-delegating-view-resolver] - example showing view names adjusted based on device.
+ - [lite-device-delegating-view-resolver] - example showing view names adjusted based on device

-* [lite-device-delegating-view-resolver-xml] - example using XML based configuration, showing view names adjusted based on device.
+ - [lite-device-delegating-view-resolver-xml] - example using XML based configuration, showing view names adjusted based on device
+ - [lite-device-delegating-view-resolver-thymeleaf] - example showing view names adjusted based on device, integrated with Thymeleaf for view resolution

-* [lite-showcase] - combines all features of Spring Mobile to showcase the use of the "urlPath" site switching.
+ - [lite-showcase] - combines all features of Spring Mobile to showcase the use of the "urlPath" site switching

-* [thorax-lumbar-client] - showcases the use of Spring Mobile with JavaScript libraries
+ - [thorax-lumbar-client] - showcases the use of Spring Mobile with JavaScript libraries

 ## Build and Deploy